Simra18/Codetech-C-Internship/README.md

 - **Key Concepts Used:** `struct`, dynamic memory allocation (`malloc` and `free`), pointer manipulation, list traversal, and user-controlled operations via a menu interface.

+- **Concept Overview:**
+A singly linked list is a dynamic data structure where elements (nodes) are linked sequentially through pointers.
+It allows efficient memory usage and flexibility compared to static arrays.
+This task showcases how to manage data in real-time using dynamic memory with insertion, deletion, and display features.

 - **Files:**
   - `task2.c` — Defines the `Node` structure and includes functions for insert, delete, and display operations.